saritasa-nest/django-import-export-extensions/docs/getting_started.rst

 ===============

-``django-import-export-extensions`` is based on ``django-import-export`` package, so it follows a similar workflow and interfaces.f you are already familiar with the original package, you can refer to the :ref:`Migrate from original django-import-export package<Migrate from original \`django-import-export\` package>` section to start using background import/export.
+``django-import-export-extensions`` is based on ``django-import-export`` package, so it follows a similar workflow and interfaces.
+If you are already familiar with the original package, you can refer to the :ref:`Migrate from original django-import-export package<Migrate from original \`django-import-export\` package>` section to start using background import/export.